TGRCdev/gdsqlite-native/methods.md

 ### bool open_encrypted(path: String, password: String)
 Opens the database file at the given path with the given password.
 Returns `true` if the database was successfully opened and decrypted, `false` otherwise.
+If the path starts with "res://" and the script is ran outside of the editor, it will use `open_buffered` implicitly.

+### bool open_encrypted_with_flags(path: String, password: String, flags: int)
+Opens the database file at the given path with the given password using the given SQLITE_OPEN flags.
+Returns `true` if the database was successfully opened and decrypted, `false` otherwise.
+If the path starts with "res://" and the script is ran outside of the editor, the given flags will be ignored and `open_buffered` will be used implicitly.

+The accepted flags are available as constants in `res://lib/gdsqlite/flags.gd`.

+### bool open_with_flags(path: String, password: String, flags: int)
+Opens the database file at the given path with the given flags.
+Returns `true` if the database was successfully opened, `false` otherwise.
+If the path starts with "res://" and the script is ran outside of the editor, the given flags will be ignored and `open_buffered` will be used implicitly.

+The accepted flags are available as constants in `res://lib/gdsqlite/flags.gd`.

 ### bool query(statement: String)
 Queries the database with the given SQL statement.
 Returns `true` if no errors occurred.